Maskuerade/fMRI-experiment-Flankers-Task/README.md

 We would like to thank Andy's Brain Book for providing accessible and detailed tutorials on fMRI data analysis, which served as the foundation for this project.

 ---

-Feel free to customize the README as you see fit!